You know that things have gotten bad, but are they actually bad enough to warrant checking into rehab?

 5) Your freedom has been threatened due to choices you’ve made under the influence.

 Maybe you’ve been arrested for driving under the influence, being drunk in public, violence, or possession of a controlled substance.
 If you are already on probation or parole, police contact due to being under the influence is often enough to put you back behind bars.
 Is avoiding a 30-day treatment program worth doing jail time for a few years or more?

 6) You have harmed yourself or others while under the influence.

 Certain drugs can cause or increase depression and other mental illnesses.
 If you’ve had suicidal thoughts, harmed yourself while using or as a result of using, or harmed someone else, you need to get help now.
 No matter how hopeless it feels, depression and other mental illnesses can be treated.
 You can escape the cycle and learn to live a fulfilling life again.

 7) You have lost your job or been kicked out of school due to drug- or alcohol-related issues.

 It might have started without major consequences—a missed class, a late assignment at work, arriving tardy once or twice.
 But over time, the offenses grew.
 If you’re afraid of losing your job, or if you already have, take a step back and reevaluate your drug or alcohol use.
 Getting help now may be your best chance of holding onto a job you love or getting one you want.

-8) You have tried to quit but been unable to do so for any meaningful length of time
+8) You have tried to quit but were unable to do so for any meaningful length of time.

 Maybe you’ve tried to cut down your using but found that you couldn’t.
 This means your body is physically addicted to the substance, and you need to get help right now.
 Treatment works.
 Don’t wait for the addiction to get worse.